saguileran/MD-SCPI/Reports/README.md

 ## Week 3

-Create mutation an prepare again all necessary input files
+Create mutations systems an prepare again all necessary input files

 - Reset numering on MR mutation, it starts at 727
 - Add mutations to the ligand (S810L) in chimera